Six mountain bike trails to shred in Tasmania

 Here are the rides that are shifting the island's mountain biking reputation up a gear.
 To nail your trip on and off the trails, tuck these insider tips firmly in your back pocket.

 Enduro World Series

-In April 2017, Derby hosted round two of the Enduro World Series, the first time the global event has been held in Australia.
-The hand cut trails challenged the world's best Enduro riders.
-The rain that dogged this year's world series added additional challenges on race day, but Tassie shone through.
+On 30 March 2019, Derby will again host round two of the Enduro World Series, the second time the global event has been held in Australia.
+More hand cut trails will be developed to challenge the world's best Enduro riders.
+The infamous trails from the 2017 race are available to shred, such as Trouty, Upper Shearpin and the award-winning Detonate trail.

 1. Blue Derby Network

 Once the centre of a tin mining boom, these days it's the mountain bikers carving up the dirt

 Blue Derby is a network of trails that surround the town of Derby.
 Once the centre of a tin mining boom, these days it's the mountain bikers carving up the dirt.
 The Blue Derby Network has changed mountain biking in Tasmania and Australia forever.
 The trails encompass everything mountain bikers love.
 Cruise to the top of the hill.
 Tear downhill as fast as you can.
 Repeat.

 Dam Busters trail takes its name from the 1929 disaster when the Cascade Dam burst, wiping out the riverbed and half of the township of Derby.
 Ride the forest and exposed riverbed and finish with a white-knuckle descent to Derby.

 Blue Tier trail cuts through the mountain ranges it's named after, descending to Weldborough Pub - just in time for a hearty counter meal and a huge selection of craft beer sourced from local Tasmanian microbreweries.